Xeno333/1042/README.md

 - Unique UI with custom HUD and Invintory and in-game settings (on a per-player basis)
 - 1 texture
 - Several nodes
-- Basic weather system
+- Working weather system
 - Working tools
 - Ores
 - Achivments API
 - Some sounds
-- Basic mobs (Fish mainly)
+- Basic mobs (Fish and pigs, as of last update)
 - Basic smelting and crafting recipies.